actionschnitzel/PiGro-Aid-/README.md

 # :exclamation: Important

 #### Pigro will install xterm.
 For some reason, Xterm is then selected as default terminal emulator.
 You can change that by:

 Open the Terminal and type `sudo update-alternatives --config x-terminal-emulator`.
 All available terminal emulators are listed. `lxterminal` is the default.

+#### :exclamation: For the time being, PiGro no longer has Ubuntu support.
+With every new Ubuntu release, more and more dependencies are missing and I have to work on work-arounds almost constantly.
+That's not fun.

 ---